 Where is the George Bass Coastal Walk?

-The George Bass Coastal Walk is linking San Remo to Kilcunda.
-It takes around 1.5-hour drive to drive there from Melbourne (120 km).
+The George Bass Coastal Walk is linking San Remo to Kilcunda in Victoria (Australia).
+It takes about 1.5 hours to drive there from Melbourne (120 km).
 It is on the other side of the famous Mornington Peninsula, on the way to Phillip Island.

 You can start the walk at the southern end of Punchbowl Road (San Remo) or from the Bass Highway (Kilcunda).